Billy McGlen

 William McGlen (27 April 1921 – 23 December 1999) was an English professional footballer who played as a wing half and midfielder.
-Born in Bedlington, Northumberland, he played for Blyth Spartans, Manchester United, Lincoln City and Oldham Athletic.
+He played for Blyth Spartans, Manchester United, Oldham Athletic and Lincoln City.
 McGlen played 110 times in the Football League, scoring two goals.
-McGlen lived in Manchester for most of his life until retiring to Lincolnshire, where he died in December 1999.
+McGlen lived in Manchester for most of his life until retiring to Burgh le Marsh in Lincolnshire, where he died in December 1999 at the age of 78.